Noma Copley: Jewelry designing career

-After her divorce, Copley studied goldsmithing, and began a 25-year career as a fine arts jeweler.
+After her divorce, Copley studied goldsmithing, and began a 25-year career as a fine arts jeweler hailed as starting a "whole new movement in 'pop' art jewelry."
 Characterized as “a surrealist for whom the displacement of the object is most important,” she was best known for works that represented ordinary objects such as zippers, buttons and pins and pencils that she cast in gold, as well incorporating the ancient art of granulation into contemporary works.
 A review of her work in the Los Angeles Times described her “Pop-surreal” jewelry as consisting of “beautifully wrought objects that reflect not only wit and sophistication but a highly individualistic spirit."

 Copley’s frequent collaborators were Jean Stark and painter/goldsmith/framemaker Robert Kulicke.
 David Mamet, Nancy and Carroll O'Connor, and members of the Rothschild family were among those who commissioned singular pieces from her.

 Later years

-In 1986, Copley met Flory Barnett, founder and ex-director of Lower Manhattan Cultural Council.
+In 1986,Copley met Flory Barnett, founder and ex-director of Lower Manhattan Cultural Council.
 They became partners, sharing an apartment together on Central Park West in Manhattan until Copley’s death in 2006.
 She died on February 23, 2006, at the age of 89.